19 Mar Product Research ‘Musts’ We Overlook – And Never Learn!

-Price is the fundamental decision-making factor that affects consumer buying behaviour.
+Price is a fundamental decision-making factor that affects consumer buying behavior.
 It is a great mitigator and propagator of ‘reason’ for all of us.
-Price psychology, strategy and research are absolutely crucial while assessing, creating, launching or re-launching a product.
+Price psychology, strategy, and research are absolutely crucial while assessing, creating, launching or re-launching a product.
 Any product.

 It is imperative that every entrepreneur or company researches this important and most fundamental element when it comes to their products or services.
 Studying market trends, industry patterns, competitors and even newcomers – is absolutely crucial in gathering vital, proactive and effective pricing data.

 Firstly, you can identify a product niche or a gap in the market that isn’t already covered.
 Alternatively, you can identify the products that are already in high demand and capitalize on these markets.

 The problem is, while the process of identifying a gap in the market can be a solid business move, it can also be a risky one.
 For this reason, we have focused on the latter approach of finding products that are already selling well, if you said a Seller looking to sell on Amazon or Shopify, for example.

 One more factor to consider is the seasonal demand for a product.
 Now this will depend on whether you want to find a product that will sell consistently well all year round or something that is more seasonal.
 It’s also worth thinking about the shelf life of the item.

 Thus, the key is striking the right balance during your research phase for the product you want to launch or sell.
 Focus on something that has high demand but low competition, so that your barriers to entry are minimal.

 If you’re a Seller on say eBay, for example, The Feedback score is the number in parentheses next to a member’s username and is also located at the top of the Feedback Profile.
 Next, to the Feedback score, you may also see a star.
 The number of positive, negative, and neutral Feedback ratings a member has received overtime is part of the Feedback score.